Kegbot/kegbot-server/docs/source/user-guide/installation/kegbot-install.rst

 	% cp common_settings.py.example ~/.kegbot/common_settings.py

-#.
-Edit ``common_settings.py`` as appropriate for your installation.

-Look at the comments in this file for an idea of what settings you will need to change.
-At minimum, you should set the ``DATABASE_`` variables.
+In the next section, you will set up the database and configure ``common_settings.py`` to point to it.